micro-os-plus/micro-test-plus-xpack/README.md

 - test suites can be located in separate compilation units, and automatically register themselves to the runner;
 - a test suite is a named sequence of test cases
-- a test case is a named sequence of conditions expected to be true
+- a test case is a sequence of conditions expected to be true
 - test conditions are either common logical expressions, or they check if an exception was thrown (or no exception was thrown)
 - each test condition either succeeds or fails